CWD Q&A with a Deer Biologist

-Chronic Wasting Disease (CWD) was discovered in Georgia in January 2025.
+Chronic Wasting Disease (CWD) was initially discovered in Georgia in January 2025.
 CWD is a neurological disease of the brain and central nervous system affecting cervids (deer, elk and moose).
 It is always fatal and there are no current vaccines or treatments.

 Working together with all Georgians’ we can manage CWD.
 Please select a Topic below and review included information to learn more.